krishnagopika/Pretraining/Sample.md

 ### Scopes

+`--global` repsents the scope of git configuration.
+Git has following scopes:

+1. `--global`: The configuration set using global scope sets the non-default beahviour for all the repositoris of a specific user.
+2. `--system`: The configuration set using system scope sets the non-default beahviour for every user of the system and all their repositories.
+3. `--local`: The configuration set using system scope sets the non-default beahviour for that specific repository.

 ### git help

 If you get stuck anywhere in git or if you need any information about any git command `git help` provides detaild inofrmation of git commands.
 Run the following command